arthurbrousse/arthurbrousse.github.io/_posts/2021-12-11-datastory.md

 ## Chevrolet

-For Chevrolet, we selected the release of the sixth generation Camara which took place in April 2018 and the release of the 2019 model of the Silverado.
+For Chevrolet, we selected the release of the sixth generation Camaro which took place in April 2018 and the release of the 2019 model of the Silverado.
 We took these two marketed models, because we want to try to make a comparison with Tesla models and therefore not race cars.

 ### The 6th Edition Chervrolet Camaro